A. Sutherland - AncientPages.com - Among all the achievements of ancient engineering, Roman aqueducts belong to the most exceptional ones.

-The city must have water to drink, cook, and clean, but it also must have all indispensable arrangements to remove unwanted water.
+The city must have water to drink, cook, and clean, but it also must have all the necessary arrangements to remove unwanted water.
 Both ancient and modern Rome has been well supplied with the means for delivering water to the city and taking it away.

 "With so many indispensable structures for so many aqueducts," remarked Frontinus, "compare, if you will, the idle pyramids or the useless, though famous, works of the Greeks…." wrote Sextus Julius Frontinus around AD 98, in his book called "De Aquis Urbis Romae" (About the Waters of the City of Rome).

-Much of our knowledge of the Roman water supply system comes from this book.
-Frontinus was a prominent Roman civil engineer and the top official responsible for overseeing the water supply of Rome.
-In his book, he described Rome’s aqueducts.
+Much of our Roman water supply system knowledge comes from this book.
+Frontinus was a prominent Roman civil engineer and the top official overseeing Rome's water supply.
+In his book, he described Rome's aqueducts.

 The multiple arches of the Pont du Gard in Roman Gaul (modern-day southern France).
 Source

-Usually, we think of the Roman aqueducts as a series of tall, impressive stone arches visible above ground.
-In fact, later aqueducts included some (less than 10 percent) sections carried on massive arches.
+Usually, we think of the Roman aqueducts as a series of tall, impressive stone arches visible above the ground.
+Later, aqueducts included some (less than 10 percent) sections carried on massive arches.

-However, the first aqueduct named the Aqua Appia after its builder was located mostly underground.
+However, the first aqueduct, the Aqua Appia after its builder, was located underground.
 It took its water from some springs about 25 kilometers outside the city.
 It had a capacity of approximately 75,000 cubic meters of water per day, which was delivered to the area around Aventine Hill.

 'For four hundred and forty-one years from the foundation of the City, the Romans were satisfied with the use of such waters as they drew from the Tiber, from wells, from springs...'

-It had a capacity of around 180,000 cubic meters per day and, as its name suggests, drew its water from the Anio River valley (the source of its waters – dates back to 272 BC), located to the east of Rome, and of the eventual 11 major aqueducts, no fewer than 9 of them would draw their water from this region, either from the Anio itself or from springs in the hills around it.
+It had a capacity of around 180,000 cubic meters per day and, as its name suggests, drew its water from the Anio River valley (the source of its waters – dates back to 272 BC), located to the east of Rome.

 The Aqueduct of Segovia is a Roman aqueduct in Segovia, Spain.The aqueduct was built of unmortared, brick-like granite blocks. source

-The experiment with Aqua Appia was very successful and became an important part of life in Rome.
+The experiment with Aqua Appia was very successful and became an essential part of life in Rome.
 By the third century AD, the city had eleven aqueducts that provided over one million people with water.
-Using a lot of water had become part of the lifestyle of Rome’s inhabitants.
+The eleven aqueducts had a total distance of approximately 800 kilometers, of which fewer than 50 km ran above ground on masonry support.
+Using a lot of water had become part of the lifestyle of Rome's inhabitants.
 Here, for example, there were lots of public bathhouses.
-The eleven aqueducts had a total distance of approximately 800 kilometers, of which fewer than 50 km ran above ground on masonry support.

 Together, the eleven aqueducts provided Rome with about one million cubic meters of water per day.

-The aqueducts made it possible to live much better and easier.
-It was enough water for daily life and for fountains, toilets, public baths, flower gardens, and more.
-Aqueducts were also used to bring water to mines, mills, and agriculture.
+The aqueducts made it possible to live much better and more accessible.
+It was enough water for daily life, fountains, toilets, public baths, and flower gardens.
+Aqueducts also brought water to mines, mills, and agriculture.

 Baths have also become social gatherings for the Romans.
-There were even gardens and libraries at larger such buildings, and water surrounded people, constantly pouring from the aqueducts.
+There were even gardens and libraries at more significant buildings, and water surrounded people, constantly pouring from the aqueducts.